The Fury of a Patient Man

-The Fury of a Patient Man (Tarde para la ira) is a 2016 Spanish thriller film directed by Raúl Arévalo.
-The film won four Goya Awards, including Best Film, Best New Director, Best Supporting Actor for Manolo Solo, and Best Original Screenplay.
+The Fury of a Patient Man (Tarde para la ira) is a 2016 Spanish thriller film directed by Raúl Arévalo, which stars Antonio de la Torre, Luis Callejo, and Ruth Díaz.

+The film won four Goya Awards, namely Best Film, Best New Director, Best Supporting Actor (Manolo Solo), and Best Original Screenplay.

 Plot

 The film is set in Madrid in August 2007.
 Curro is imprisoned after taking part in the robbery of a jewellery store.
 Eight years later, he leaves prison with the intention of beginning a new life, together with his girlfriend Ana and his son, but he encounters an unexpected situation and a stranger, José, who will take him to an unknown course, close to vengeance.

 Cast

 Production

 The film was produced by La Canica Films and Agosto AIE in association with Film Factory and Palomar, with the participation of RTVE and Movistar+ and the collaboration of ICAA and Crea SGR.

 Release

 The film made its debut in the Horizons section at the 73rd Venice International Film Festival.
 It was also screened in the Discovery section at the 2016 Toronto International Film Festival.
 Distributed by Entertainment One Films Spain, it was theatrically released in Spain on 9 September 2016.